 My wife works hard.
 She has a well of internal energy that I still can’t quite fathom.
-She’ll come home and say she’s had a long day at the office, pour herself a wine, a ask for her dinner, but that is usually followed up by the declaration that she has a hundred emails to catch up on because she’s been in meetings all day.
+She’ll come home and say she’s had a long day at the office, pour herself a wine and ask for her dinner.
+That is usually followed up by the declaration that she has a hundred emails to catch up on because she’s been in meetings all day.

 Tonight, I’ve cooked, done laundry, and put the kids to bed.
 I’ve finished my working day, and all I can hear from the next room is the click, click, click of my wife furiously putting her keyboard through another stress test.

 There are times I feel frustrated, where I would like a little more help, but it is seldom because my wife is expecting me to wait on her while she binge watches “The Gilmore Girls”.

 If I remind myself to walk in my wife’s shoes, I realize that she is doing more than her fair share of the work required to keep our family functioning.

 And, so far, my wife hasn’t had to ask me to up my game since that morning.
 (That was her edit by the way.)

 A brief backstory; Dunn and her husband, Tom Vanderbilt, were living a life of domestic equality until their baby “shot out” and “these very traditional gender roles just came out of nowhere.”